-This macro is designed to set things up for a 'McDonald' omega reliability analysis using the Psych toolbox from CRAN, the repository of R packages.
-It creates a 'csv' data file, and a little program with suggested lines of R code.
+This macro is designed to set things up for a 'McDonald' omega reliability analysis using the psych toolbox from CRAN, the repository of R packages.
+It creates a 'csv' data file suitable for use with applications such as JASP and SPSS, and small scripts for use with R and RStudio.

 The procedure mentioned below was followed in the production of this little paper comparing coefficients alpha and omega.